geluso/upstream-repos/README.md

 and to your new-feature-branch.

 ## Publishing Your Changes To The Remote Source
-When your feature is complete you need to publish your changes to everyone else by pushing them.
+When your feature is complete you need to pull in everyone's newest changes, push your changes back to your forked repo and create a pull request from GitHub.

 ```
 git checkout master